GabbedT/ApogeoRV/Docs/Sphinx/frontend.rst

 Decoder
 ~~~~~~~

-The **decoder** takes a 32 bit instruction as input and generates a set of signals adn micro operations that can be used to drive and control the pipeline:
+The **decoder** takes a 32 bit instruction as input and generates a set of signals and micro operations that can be used to drive and control the pipeline:

 .. list-table:: Generated Signals
-   :widths: 20 15 40
+   :widths: 20 15 25
    :header-rows: 1

    * - Name